katjad/javascript101-handbook/working-environment-tricks.md

 Tips like:

 * How to set up ESLint, a code linter plugin.
-Will advise of inconsistencies and bad form in your code.
+ESLint will advise of inconsistencies and 'bad' style in your code.
 Really useful to point out syntax errors.
 * How to set your editor to autosave \(no more CTRL+S\)
 * Autocompletion and Emmet type functionality
 * Auto-reloading HTML browser plugins, and later, Webpack-dev-server et al.
 * JSON formatting browser plugins
 * ...

+This page requires some discussion in the group.
+We briefly suggested it for a session and promptly forgot all about it!